Creating UX Consistency for Faster Product Teams

 The primary users of the design system were Monorail’s internal product, design, and engineering teams responsible for shipping and maintaining the app.

-Ultimately, end users benefited through a more polished, consistent, and trustworthy product experience as the system scaled.
+End users benefited through a product experience that felt more polished, consistent, readable, and trustworthy as the app continued to grow.

 Qualitative Research & Ideation